rykng/python-setup/README.md

 ## Prequisite
 You should already have python3 install in your computer, if not, go to [python.org](https://www.python.org/) to learn more.

+or go find your current version of python.
+Usually in /Library/Frameworks/Python.framework/Versions/3.10/bin/python3

 ## 1. Create your project folder.
 ```commandline
 mkdir playwright-demo